 This topic provides an overview of notification servers.
-You configure notification servers in the Administration System view (Administration > System > Notifications > Servers tab).
+You configure notification servers in the Administration System view (ADMIN > System > Notifications > Servers tab).

 Event Stream Analysis sends notifications to users through email, SNMP, or Syslog about various system events.
 In ESA, these alert notification settings are called Notification Servers.
 You can configure multiple notification servers and use them while defining an ESA rule, for example, you can configure multiple mail servers or Syslog servers and use the settings while defining an ESA rule.

 You can configure the following notification servers: